hammerspace-me/aframe-client-sdk/README.md

 };
 ```

+## Known issues

+-   Vulnerability alert when installing dependencies: There are a few vulnerabilities detected when running `npm install`.
+We are aware of the issue, but can not resolve it at the moment.
+The vulnerabilities are part of A-Frame, specifically in dependencies of A-Frame, that have not been fixed by A-Frame yet.
+We will update A-Frame to the latest version as soon as they release a new version.
+Keep in mind that A-Frame is a dev dependency only, the vulnerable code will not be shipped with our SDK.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.